 As with cream-based soups, ice cream shouldn't include gluten ... it's a dairy product.
 But it's unfortunately not that simple.

 Plenty of ice cream brands include flavors such as "Chocolate Chip Cookie Dough" and "Key Lime Pie," which contain gluten.
 Others add cookies or unsafe candies to their products, so you'll have to check ingredients lists carefully before purchasing.

-Also, when you're purchasing ice cream in an ice cream parlor, you run the risk of cross-contamination, since the workers almost always use the same scoops for all the flavors.
+You also need to be aware of the risk of cross-contamination when you're enjoying ice cream in an ice cream parlor, since the workers frequently use the same scoops for all the flavors.
 To purchase ice cream out, first locate a known gluten-free flavor.
 Then, ask the workers to get a fresh tub of it from the back and use a clean scoop.
 Get your toppings from a new container, too.

 4. "Wheat-Free" Products

 Lots of people equate "wheat" with "gluten."
-I'm as guilty as the next gluten-intolerant person — in restaurants, I've been known to say I have a "wheat allergy" instead of saying I have a "gluten intolerance."
+I'm as guilty as the next gluten-intolerant person — in restaurants, I've been known to say I have a "wheat allergy" instead of saying I have "celiac" or "a gluten sensitivity."